Coding-Lion/nextion_experiments/README.md

 # Nextion - Custom Rounded Sliders

-I think I have found a solution to achive rounded corners, while still having all colors available.
+I think I have found a solution to achieve rounded corners, while still having all colors available.

 ## Step by step instructions